 - teachers are prepared to risk-take to bring more creativity and variety to literacy.

-- more integrated use is made of ICT so that quality presentation can be more easily achieved, and drafts amended with more ease.
+- more integrated use is made of computing so that quality presentation can be more easily achieved, and drafts amended with more ease.

 What else does the research say about boys writing?